 Most contact dermatitis reactions aren’t severe, but they can be rather unpleasant until the itching subsides.

-There are two types of contact dermatitis: irritant and allergic.
+There are three types of contact dermatitis:

 Irritant Contact Dermatitis

 According to the American Academy of Dermatology, irritant contact dermatitis is the most common type of contact dermatitis.
 This happens when the skin comes in contact with a toxic material.